Skip to content

 • Final Cursor Update: This operation always updates the 3D cursor's location and rotation upon successful completion, regardless of other settings.

 • Get from selected: Creates/updates gizmo states based on the current selection.
-The behavior differs depending on the mode and selection count:
+The behavior is highly context-aware.

-• Edge: Uses direction (X), connected face normals (Z), center, and length (uniform scale).
+• Edge: Uses the edge's direction (X-axis), connected face normals (Z-axis), center, and length (uniform scale).

-• Defines the Active gizmo using location/rotation of selected points/bones.
-Scale factor from screen space.
+• Edit Mode (Curve/Armature): Defines the Active gizmo using the location/rotation of selected points/bones.

 • Auto-Update Gizmos Icon Auto-Update Gizmos: If enabled, whenever the Active Gizmo is defined or updated (e.g., via Create, Get from selected, Paste), the Previous Gizmo automatically takes the state of the former Active Gizmo.
 This ensures the two gizmos usually represent the 'before' and 'after' states of the last operation.